Calm VS Headspace. Which is the best meditation app in 2017?

 Overall, Headspace is the best meditation app for newcomers and for those who want to develop a habit of meditation.

 Calm is both a meditation app and website (Calm.com) that is designed to help you do different types of meditation.

 If you’ve looked at THE DAILY MEDITATION’s guide to 26 meditation techniques, you’ll see lots of the same meditation techniques in this app.

 When you download the free version of Calm you will gain access to a number of guided meditations, and you can unlock more guided meditations by signing up to a monthly subscription.

 My favorite thing about Calm is that it looks beautiful.
 The design is gorgeous.
 If we look at Calm VS Headspace I think you’ll agree that Calm has far more appealing visuals.
 The looks of this beauty really helps my meditation students to relax.

 Not only does Calm look beautiful but it also comes with nature sounds, background music and animated backgrounds.
 I personally love to gaze at the visuals while the guide leads me though a meditation.

 Speaking of the guide.
 Her voice is smooth and silky.
 Seductive, if you will.
 I find her a little distracting, actually.
 She’s just too… cheerful.

 There are definitely meditation apps with better voices.
 If we look at Calm VS Insight Meditation Timer, for instance, the latter has lots of recordings with noted meditation teachers who know how to present guided meditations more effectively.
 But this is a relatively minor setback for a truly wonderful app.

-Calm is the most beautifully present meditation app in the world.
 Highly recommended for anyone looking for a pretty app with stunning production values.